2016-2017 (Cohort 6) Students

 Molly Millage was born and raised in Sioux Falls.
-She attended the University of Nebraska-Lincoln, where she graduated in May 2016 with a double major in Nutrition, Exercise & Health Science, and Dietetics.
+She attended the University of Nebraska-Lincoln, where she graduated in May 2016 with a double major in Nutrition, Exercise and Health Science, and Dietetics.
 Molly is currently pursuing her Master’s in Nutrition and Exercise Science, specializing in Nutrition as a dietetic intern with the goal of graduating in May 2018.
 She spent two years as a group fitness instructor at the UNL campus recreation center.
 Molly completed an internship with the Nebraska Department of Education, specifically working in the Nutrition department with the National School Lunch Program.
 She also interned with the UNL Sports Nutrition Department and worked with various athletic teams on campus.
 Molly’s thesis is focused on childhood obesity and the impact of the home environment.
 Molly is excited to be a part of the TOP Graduate Certificate Program so she can expand her knowledge of childhood obesity while also learning the importance of working in a team.
 After graduation Molly plans to take the dietetic registration exam to pursue her career as a Registered Dietitian.

 Derek Tolbert of Gilbert, AZ received his Bachelor of Science degree in Exercise Science from the University of Sioux Falls in January of 2016.
 He is currently pursuing a Master’s degree in Nutrition and Exercise Science with an emphasis on Exercise Science and plans to graduate in May of 2018.
 He also has experience working in both personal training and strength and conditioning.
 His research looks into the biomechanics of lumbopelvic stability and quality of life in persons with Multiple Sclerosis.
 Derek is pursuing a certificate in the TOP program to gain experience working with transdisciplinary teams in an academic/research setting.
 After graduation, he would like to pursue a doctorate degree and to remain involved with research and academia.